 The VCAA shall attach her or his recommendation and then forward all recommendations to the Chancellor.
-If the Chancellor concurs in a recommendation that will confer permanent tenure, s/he shall consult with the university's Board of Trustees ("Trustees") and, unless dissuaded, forward the recommendation to the President of the University of North Carolina for final approval.
+If the Chancellor concurs in a recommendation that will confer permanent tenure, s/he shall consult with the Trustees and, unless dissuaded, forward the recommendation to the President of the University of North Carolina for final approval.
 All other favorable recommendations by the Chancellor in regard to reappointments and promotions shall be forwarded by the Chancellor to the Trustees for final approval unless the Trustees delegate such authority to the Chancellor.